IlluminusLimited/pgdice/README.md

 It is recommended that you pass it in to be explicit, but you can rely on the configuration mechanism if you so choose.

+Another good reason to pass in the `older_than` parameter is if you are managing tables that are partiioned by different schemes or have different use-cases e.g. daily vs yearly partitioned tables.

 #### Validating everything is still working